MomenMamdouh/Let-s-Monitor/README.md

 Modifications over the original software:

-- The ability to install YAMon-v3 as a service; this option is available in the advanced mode only.
+- The ability to install YAMon-v3 as a service on all Entware-supported routers, this option is available in the advanced mode only.
 - YAMon-v3 is working using local css & js files now.

 # License